 - 1. Use the nursing process to meet self-care demands of individuals in structured settings. - 2.
 Demonstrate therapeutic communication skills in interactions with patients, families and health team members. - 3.
 Perform safely the nursing skills and techniques identified in all nursing courses. - 4.
 Function within the legal and ethical guidelines of the nursing role as a provider of care, manager of care and member of the profession.

 PROGRAM OUTCOMES

 The curriculum is designed to demonstrate evidence of graduate achievement by:

-- 1. Program completion rates
+- 1. Program Completion Rates

-- 2. NCLEX pass rates
+- 2. NCLEX Pass Rates

-- 3. Graduate employment rates
+- 3. Job Placement Rates